Hekski/Hekski/README.md

 ## `👋` Hello, there!

 I’m Henrik, a Full Stack Web Developer.
+Graduated 2023 from Chas Academy in Stockholm, Sweden.
+Currently on parental leave but im trying to do some projects until 2024 when its time to work more or less full-time.

 Want to know more about me?
 [Check out my portfolio.](https://hekskjipro.netlify.app/)

-🌱 I’m currently studying webdevelopement at <b>Chas Academy in Stockholm, Sweden</b>.

-Currently on intership(LIA)!
+I’m currently focusing on:

+🌱 Next 13
+🌱 Vanilla JS
+🌱 CMS like Contentful
+🌱 Server as a service solutions

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-0D76A8?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/henrik-berglund-77109614/)